 Interns also participate in remote, small group supervision bi-weekly, along with periodic in-service training with the Internship Director on special focus areas such as clinical improvisation, methods of music therapy, and professional identity development.
-Interns can also schedule individual consultations with any of the Faculty Supervisors, the Clinical Coordinator, and the Executive Director.
+Interns can also schedule individual consultations with any of the Faculty Supervisors, the Clinical Program Manager, the Professional Development Coordinator, and the CEO.

 Finally, interns participate in the M3 (Meeting of the Musical Minds) staff meetings every Friday morning.
 The meetings cover administrative announcements, recognition and celebrations of staff accomplishments, personal/professional announcements, and professional development.
-Topics of professional development have included intervention sharing and development, work with specific populations, self-care, songwriting, improvisation, SEMTAP training, IEP documentation, and treatment planning.
+Topics of professional development have included intervention sharing and development, work with specific populations, self-care, songwriting, improvisation, advocacy, disability rights, SEMTAP training, IEP documentation, and treatment planning.